harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/set-up-disaster-recovery.md

 ---
 title: Set up disaster recovery
 description: Learn how to set up disaster recovery for Harness Self-Managed Enterprise Edition installations.
-sidebar_position: 10
+sidebar_position: 3
+redirect_from:
+  - /tutorials/self-managed-enterprise-edition/set-up-disaster-recovery
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This tutorial shows you how to set up a disaster recovery (DR) cluster with external data storage and covers best practices for DR setup in Harness Self-Managed Enterprise Edition.
+This topic explains how to set up a disaster recovery (DR) cluster with external data storage and covers best practices for DR setup in Harness Self-Managed Enterprise Edition.

 Harness recommends that you create a multi-node cluster spread across different availability zones of a data center for better node failure tolerance.

 ![Disaster recovery with external database](./static/smp-dr-external-db.png)